Information current 18 March 2021

 More information on current restrictions here.

 - Queenslanders can travel within Queensland*.

 - Queensland's borders are open to interstate travellers (as long as they have not been in declared hotspots in the 14 days prior to arriving in Queensland) and travellers from New Zealand*.

 - Australia's borders otherwise remain closed.
 Only Australian citizens, residents and immediate family members can travel to Australia.
 Inbound Australian travellers should check the latest updates and travel safety information on the Smart Traveller website.
 All international arrivals into Australia (other than from New Zealand) will be subject to mandatory quarantine for 14 days, and this is at the traveller's own expense when arriving in Queensland.
 Australians are banned from travelling overseas.

-- Events can be staged in compliance with Approved COVID Safe Plans.
+- Events can be staged in compliance with relevant Public Health Directions.
 More information here.

 - Tourism experiences, accommodation, dining in restaurants, cafes, pubs, registered or licensed clubs, RSL Clubs, food courts and hotels, nightclubs, beauty therapies and casinos can all operate with required COVID Safe documentation in place.
 More information here.